On divisorial (i) classes: On Cox Rings and curves.

 \begin{corollary} A divisor $D\in \Pic X$ is a \textit{$(-1)$ curve} if $D$ is smooth, irreducible on $X$ and any two conditions of Lemma~\ref{lem:eq} hold. \end{corollary}

-Unfortunately, neither of these results is true for $n>2$.
+Unfortunately, neither of these last two results is true for $n>2$.
 It is important to make the following remark

-\begin{remark} Any divisor $D$ on the blown up plane $X_{2,s}$, satisfying any two conditions of the set of four equivalent relations of Lemma~\ref{lem:eq} is effective.
+\begin{remark} Any divisor $D$ on the blown up plane $X_{2,s}$, satisfying any two conditions of the set of four conditions of Lemma~\ref{lem:eq} is effective.
 In particular $(-1)$ curves are effective.
 This follows from equality (4) since

 \end{remark}